arnesanches/scikit-ai-predictions/README.md

 ## Execution Requirements

 1. Ensure Python 3.7 or higher is installed.
+You can download the latest version at https://www.python.org/downloads/.
 2. Install the necessary dependencies with:

    `pip install pandas scikit-learn`